ntu-SRSLab/InvCon/README.md

 ---
 The latest version of this repository can be found at [NTU-SRSLab](git@github.com:ntu-SRSLab/InvCon.git).

-InvCon+ is a dynamic invariant detector for Solidity smart contracts and it also integrate with a modular verifier VeriSol to produce correct invariants.
+InvCon+ is a dynamic invariant detector for Solidity smart contracts and it also integrate with the modular verifier [VeriSol](https://github.com/microsoft/verisol) to produce correct invariants.

 ## Prerequisites
 + Mac, Linux (tested on Ubuntu 20.04 LTS)